satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Gerrit (http://code.google.com/p/gerrit) and GitHub (http://github.com)
 are built for such a distributed review process and provide reviewers the ability to interact, modify, annotate and discuss the contents of submitted code changes.
+Indeed, the purpose of these systems mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of works that enter the canon.
 While no journals provide a platform for performing for such open and distributed review, the Frontiers journals do provide an interactive discussion forum for authors and reviewers to improve the quality of a submission after an initial closed review.

-Indeed, the purpose of these systems mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of works that enter the canon.

-An example of a collaborative code review process, GitHub provides a software hosting service together with a web-based front-end for interacting with software projects.

-For these projects, code is available for everyone to view and for registered GitHub members to comment on and report issues.
+As an example of a collaborative system, GitHub provides a web-based front-end for code review and interactive discussion of software projects.
+The code that is the subject of review and discussion is available for everyone to view and for registered GitHub members to comment on and report issues.
 A typical analogy to submitting an article for publication would be for a developer to send maintainers of a project a message to integrate the developer’s changes to the code into the main project.
 Such a request is handled via a web interface that combines discussion together with the code changes.
 Although the primary developers of the project get the email, any GitHub member is allowed to comment on such a request.
 The web interface allows inserting comments in an interactive discussion form or for any given line of the code.
 These pull requests become part of the permanent log of the project.

 .. figure:: images/image06.png
    :align: center